Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 15. Investments

-Emissions from a company’s investments.
-Banks and investment funds are especially accountable here, as they must measure the climate impact of the companies they invest in.
+The emissions associated with the company's investments.
+Banks, insurers and funds are especially responsible for this category, as they must measure the financed emissions of the companies they invest in.

-The greatest challenge with Scope 3 is collecting reliable data across the value chain.
+The biggest obstacle of Scope 3 is gathering reliable data across the value chain.
+To tackle it, companies can combine several strategies:

-Scope 3 represents the bulk of emissions and requires a fundamental shift in how companies collaborate with suppliers, customers, and investors.
-The GHG Protocol, through its 15 categories, provides the structure needed to address it rigorously.
+Scope 3 concentrates most of the emissions and demands a profound change in the relationship with suppliers, customers and investors.
+The 15 categories of the GHG Protocol provide the structure to address it rigorously.

 Which categories are most relevant?

-It depends on the sector.
-In automotive, “use of sold products” is critical; in food, “purchased goods”; in services, “business travel and commuting.”
+It depends on the sector: in automotive, the use of sold products usually dominates; in food, purchased goods; in services, travel and commuting.

 Can estimates be used?